 Isn`t that the same?
 Why can`t you use that with charging instead of discharging?

 Let`s go back to the first example.
-A batterycharger uses a current of 100mA.
-When you charge the battery for 19 hours you will have 1900mAh.
-This is also written on a standard eneloop, so the 1900mAh of energy is now inside the battery.
+A battery charger uses a charge current of 100mA.
+When you charge the battery for 19 hours you will have 1900mAh charged.
+This is also written on a standard Eneloop, so the 1900mAh of capacity is now inside the battery.

 Still not sure?

 Try to compare it with a 1-gallon jug.
 Fill the jug with 1 gallon of water and it`s full.
 When you continue throwing water into it, it will still only be 1 gallon of water inside the jug.
 When you empty the jug, only 1 gallon of water would come out.
 Simple.

 This is a very basic way of looking at it.
 In real life, the mAh depends on a few more factors, like the discharge current that is being used, the age of the battery (how much it is used), and the (ambient) temperature.

 How many times can Eneloop rechargeable batteries be recharged?

 I believe they can be charged for hundreds of times, but under certain conditions.
 This includes a predefined amount of current for charging and discharging, an ambient temperature of X degrees, and a certain amount of rest within their amount of charge and discharge cycles.